smiracle/interview-questions/topics/react_readme.md

 [↑ Back to top](#table-of-contents)

 ### What is JSX?
 JSX stands for JavaScript XML and it is an XML-like syntax extension to ECMAScript.
 Basically it just provides the syntactic sugar for the React.createElement(type, props, ...children) function, giving us the expressiveness of JavaScript along with HTML-like template syntax.
+JSX is stricter than HTML.

 In the example below, the text inside the h1 tag is returned as a JavaScript function to the render function.